wavemaker/docs/learn/app-development/app-security/concurrent-sessions.md

 ---
 ---

 At WaveMaker, we constantly bring ways to make applications more secure.
-Allowing you to configure login settings to avoid any potential security gaps by using concurrent sessions.
-Thereby, taking advantage of the Spring framework in WaveMaker generated application code, Spring Security prevents app users from concurrently authenticating to the same application more than a specified number of times.
+Configure application login settings to add an extra security layer by using concurrent sessions.
+By taking advantage of the Spring framework in WaveMaker generated application code, Spring Security prevents app users from concurrently authenticating to the same application more than a specified number of times.

 ## How it works

-WaveMaker developer can easily enable maximum concurrent sessions for Spring framework to impose this setting and restrict their application users.
-A policy on what happens when max concurrent sessions has reached can be chosen.
-One of the policies is to invalidate least recently used session.
+WaveMaker developers can easily enable maximum concurrent sessions in the Spring framework.
+It allows you to impose a setting and restrict their application users.
+You can create a policy to choose what happens when max concurrent sessions have reached.
+One of the policies is to invalidate the least recently used session.

 Max Concurrent sessions can be any positive number or -1 (for unlimited concurrent sessions) but not a zero.